emilindominic/NLP_CorpusCrew_WordOrderInNewsTextsPreVsPostChatGPT/README.md

 | Tahseen          | <id>     |

 ---

+**Please open README.md and read in "Code" mode, because some parts are not viewed as they should.**

 ## Project Overview
 Our project investigates **word order patterns in online news articles** before and after the public release of ChatGPT (Nov 2022).